 According to the zookeepers, Iris had a little trouble caring for her newborn at first as this was her first baby and she seemed a little confused about what to do.
 I know a lot of new moms (and dads) out there can relate to that one!

-Zoo spokesperson Zoltan Hanga told the Agence France-Press (AFP) that Iris seemed particularly confused when it cam to breastfeeding.
+Zoo spokesperson Zoltan Hanga told Agence France-Press (AFP) that Iris seemed particularly confused when it came to breastfeeding.

 When he was born there were problems, the baby was looking for milk from the mother, but as this was her first baby she had no experience," Hanga said, "Us zookeepers had to hold down the mother and gently help the baby to feed."

 A baby Bactrian camel was born at the Cincinnati Zoo & Botanic Garden in 2012.
-This video captured the birth and first moments of that rare newborn.
+We don't have a picture of Iris, but the video above captures the birth and first moments of that rare newborn.